dfusilier/type-director-compass/README.md

 	)
 );
 ```
 For each breakpoint, you'll need to specify a font-size and line-height for both the base size and the max size.
-Additional sizes and line-heights will be interpolated from these constraints.
+Additional font-sizes and line-heights will be interpolated from these constraints.

-You'll also need to specify a `media-query` for all breakpoints, excluding your `default` breakpoint.
+A `media-query` property should also be set for each, exluding the default breakpoint.
 Feel free to name the other breakpoints whatever you like.

 ### Build the scale